 Businesses and executives turn to Stuart for counsel in matters concerning enterprise formation, shareholder and employment agreements, commercial transactions, state and federal securities law compliance, and various issues related to corporate law.
 He also handles mergers and acquisitions, including asset and stock purchases and sales, corporate reorganizations and recapitalizations.

 Stuart represents corporate clients in antitrust and competition law matters, including price-fixing and unfair competition claims.
 He also represents creditors in asserting and perfecting claims in bankruptcy proceedings.
 His clients come from a wide range of industries, including automotive, construction, and the manufacturing, sales and distribution sectors.

-Stuart resides in Kensington, Maryland, with his wife of 25 years.
-They are proud parents of three adult sons presently away at college and graduate school.
+Stuart resides in Kensington, Maryland, with his wife.
+They are proud parents of three adult sons, the youngest of whom is still in college.
 Stuart enjoys running, playing competitive tennis, golf and softball.
-He and his wife are settling in to their newfound life as empty nesters.
+He and his wife continue to adjust to life as empty nesters.

 - The George Washington University Law School (J.D., 1992)